 POSITION DETAILS

-This is a part-time, hourly, temporary position, reporting to the Camps & Volunteer Manager.
+This is a full-time, hourly, temporary position, reporting to the Camps & Volunteer Manager.

 Internship pay rate: $18.00 per hour.